FreeMoveProject/dp_mobility_report/SIMILARITY_MEASURES.rst

 * travel time: distance in minutes

-* jump length: distance in meters TODO: km or m?
+* jump length: distance in kilometers

 * trips per user: distance in counts of trips